florianjehn/Societal_Collapse/aboutme.md

 The project is funded by [Open Philantrohpy](https://www.openphilanthropy.org/).

 # Acknowledgement
-Thanks to Luke Kemp, Ekaterina Ilin and Matt Clancy for very valuable feedback on some of the posts here!
+Thanks to Luke Kemp, Ekaterina Ilin, Danilo Brozović, and Matt Clancy for very valuable feedback on some of the posts here!